Day labor: Types

+Less formally, workers offer their work to potential employers such as building contractors, landscapers, home owners, and small business owners.
+Workers assemble at well-known locations, such as street corners or commercial parking lots, in the hope of finding such work.

 Day labor in the United States

 Informal day labor is not new to the United States, and day laborers are not always migrant workers in many cases.
-In his study of day laborers in Atlanta, Terry Easton interviews white and black day laborers in addition to Hispanic workers.
+In his study of day laborers in Atlanta, Terry Easton interviews white, black, and Hispanic workers.
 Many other metropolitan areas still have non-immigrant day laborers, and many other large and small cities have immigrant day laborers from a variety of countries, including Mongolia, Poland, Russia, Brazil, Central and South America, and countries in Africa.
-Non-immigrant informal day labor, seen in many cities, does not generate the controversy or calls to police and local government seen when immigrant day laborers gather to wait for work.
+Non-immigrant informal day labor, present in many cities, does not generate the controversy or calls to police and local government seen when immigrant day laborers gather to wait for work.

+The day labor workforce in the United States is overwhelmingly male (98%) and predominantly Latino.
+According to survey data by UCLA, 59% of day laborers were born in Mexico, 14% in Guatemala, and 8% in Honduras.
+Approximately 75% of these workers are undocumented, though 11% have pending legal status claims.